Ridge Schuyler | Dean, Community Self-Sufficiency Programs | email@example.com

 Frank is originally from Syracuse, New York and enjoys spending time with his wife Jane, his two children and four step-children, reading, sports and playing cello in his rock band, 180 (http://180music.net).

 Sarah Mendoza | Peer Network Coordinator | email@example.com

 Sarah serves at the Peer Network Coordinator for the PVCC Network2Work program.
 She is passionate about supporting Peers so that more Job Seekers may access better paying jobs and the resources they need along the way to become self-sufficient.

-A nomad prior to moving to Charlottesville in 2014, Sarah Groom had previously resided in San Antonio, Texas.
-A social worker by training, Sarah has served in various sectors such as child protective services, community development, and military veterans before entering the education and workforce training field.
-She served in the Peace Corps from 2007 to 2009 in Grenada and describes it as “one of the best experiences of my life."
+A social worker by training, Sarah has served in various social work sectors such as child protective services, community development, housing for military veterans and Great Expectations before joining the N2Work Team.
+She served in the Peace Corps from 2007 to 2009 and describes it as “one of the best experiences of my life."

 Sarah is passionate about social justice, eradicating poverty, and empowering the most vulnerable amongst us.
 She enjoys spending time with her husband, Edgar, traveling, meeting new people, and cooking.
 She hopes to one day open up her own business and build a foundation that will donate towards programs and organization that promote social justice and the eradication of poverty.
 Sarah currently serves as the vice president of the Virginia chapter of Foster Care Alumni of America and is a member of the Foster Care & Adoption Awareness Coalition of the Piedmont Region.